Burkson/ridestyler.customer.widgets/widgets/qr-capture/readme.md

 # QR Capture
-This script allows you to implement the QR Capture widget into your website.
+This script allows you to communicate with Ridestyler's AR Snap API.

 # Getting Started
 All of the RideStyler Widgets are designed to be as easy as possible to add to your website.
 Simply follow the step-by-step instructions outlined below.